-Budapest, Hungary – Anger and frustration silently build up behind the masks in Budapest despite restrictions being relatively mild compared to most parts of Europe.
-Chaos, disorientation, and loss of social contact and bearings characterize the Hungarian capital’s new way of life in the age of COVID-19.
+Budapest, Hungary – Anger and frustration silently build up behind the masks in the Hungarian capital despite restrictions being relatively mild compared to most parts of Europe.
+Chaos, disorientation, and loss of social contact and bearings characterize the new way of life in Budapest in the age of COVID-19.

 An everyday ride on the Budapest tram